Online registration process for application is now closed.

 Venue: The symposium venue will be the Natal Central Campus of the Federal Institution for Education, Science and Technology of the State of Rio Grande do Norte (IFRN).
 For photographs of the venue: 1, 2, 3, 4, 5, 6

-Accommodation: The Local Organizing Committee has provided a list of recommended accommodation alternatives close to the venue.
+Accommodation: The Local Organizing Committee has provided a list of recommended accommodation alternatives.

 Applicants must have a good working knowledge of English, which will be the official working language of the Symposium.

 Symposium participants should be involved in the planning or implementation of space technology development activities in international or national space agencies, governmental or non-governmental organizations, research institutions, industry, universities or other academic institutions.
 Participants are expected to have obtained university degrees in relevant fields of study or should be enrolled in relevant studies.
 Professional working experience in one of the fields related to the theme of the Symposium is desirable.
 Applications from qualified female applicants are particularly encouraged.

 Applicants and their nominating organizations are strongly encouraged to find their own sources of sponsorship to participate in the Symposium.
 However, within the limited financial resourcesavailable to the co-sponsors, a number of qualified applicants from developing and emerging economies expressing the need for financial support will be offered financial support to attend the Symposium.